discourse/wp-discourse/docs/COMPOSER.md

 WP Discourse uses [Composer](https://getcomposer.org) in the standard fashion, but there are a few things that are worth pointing out when developing this plugin and using composer packages in production.

 > Please note, this guide is intended for developers of this plugin.
-If you're using this plugin via composer, this does not apply to you.
-Use it as you normally would.
+If you're using this plugin via composer, this does not apply to you; see "Installation: With Composer" in the README.md instead.

 ### Adding Composer Packages For Production Use